rezmes/ProjectRequestManagement/README.md

 DepartmentName: (Choices: Civil, Electrical, Mechanical, etc.)

-Status: (Choices: New, In Progress, Completed, Priced)
+RequestStatus: (Choices: New, In Progress, Completed, Priced)

 TechnicalAssessmentStatus: (Choices: Not Started, In Progress, Completed)